axelvaldez/radical-companies/_posts/rFiction/First of Earth/E02-Sweet-Home-Chicago.markdown

  <p>Sammie brings their child, Munjez, to Vic, but she is in for a surprise.</p>
 </div>

  <p>The Chicago <a href="https://docs.google.com/document/d/1YX06ztGUPYMd3KurSjSNJ5lHh0dvJjyRkBxZXEh4dOU/edit#heading=h.a6wcmzph7o24">polyport</a> was busy, as in, really busy.
 In its heyday the old O’Hare Airport was the busiest in this part of the world, but nothing compared with all the traffic around the polyport.
-But for all the traffic above, inside the place was… placid.
+But for all the traffic above, inside the place was&hellip; placid.
 There were a few people walking around or drinking coffee and whatever else was popular down here.
 And none of them were waiting for me.</p>
  <p>Sammie hung about a bit and was about to taste one of these coffee things when she felt the alert.
 She listened to the message, looked down, and saw her sherpa which she followed to her hosts.
 Evidently, they were being super careful with Sammie’s identity and had sent the sherpa instead of just leaving a message.
 The overall culture was slowly unlearning its FIAT ways and at least a few people would still be addicted to violence.</p>
  <p>It seems that the people in this part of the world were still worried about viral transmission because they offered none of the hugging and kissing that she had experienced in the Beijing Pod.</p>
  <p>Their transport came and it was the plain vanilla type with none of the flare Sammie had seen in the Beijing Pod.
 As they were getting in, the taller woman (what was her name?) mentioned something about “our President.”
 At first, Sammie wasn’t sure what she meant, but as she talked it became clear that she was talking about a big boss type President.
 Well, not quite.
-At least not quite like the old USA Presidents, but still… Sammie made a mental note of it but decided it was not the time to dig into it.
+At least not quite like the old USA Presidents, but still&hellip; Sammie made a mental note of it but decided it was not the time to dig into it.
 Her neuromorphics were trying to fill in, but she ignored them.</p>
  <p>Sammie ended up sharing a living space with Tula (the taller woman) who turned out to be very easy to talk with–and she was full of trivia.
 “Speaking of Asia,” she said, “did you know that the Cultura Libre movement started there?”
 A bunch of different places claimed to be Cultura Libre’s birthplace.
 The Castilian speaking folks at the oYard claimed that it had started in the Caribbean, maybe in Puerto Rico, or Cuba, or perhaps Venezuela.
 But Tula was right and Sammie’s neuromorphics confirmed it.
 They had used Castilian because it was very popular and it had words for <em>gratis</em> and <em>libre</em> while English conflated both concepts.</p>
  <p>Nina Paley, Sammie’s hero and champion of free culture, would have enjoyed the whole thing, except she died just before people eliminated copyright and patents and their choke on culture.
 While riding her recumbent bicycle, she had been run over by one of the last petroleum powered vehicles manually driven by a human.</p>
  <p>Tulla said that they were aware of the issue with having a “President,” but that it was symbolic, like Kings and Queens in what used to be Western Europe.
 Still, Sammie couldn’t get why anybody would spend energy on that kind of thing, as if they were something to be proud of.
 Why not have a Chief Inquisitor and have him perform symbolic Actos de Fe?</p>